a favourite library book

-When Jan was at school, writing was hard - scratchy pens or blunt pencils are no fun and the reading books were really boring.
+Scratchy pens or blunt pencils and boring reading books put her off.
 She'd much rather be out on her bike.

 Until she discovered the truth.